fcelda/nsec5-draft/nsec5.md

 This document defines the EC-P256-SHA256 NSEC5 algorithm as follows:

-* The VRF is the EC-VRF algorithm using the EC-VRF-P256-SHA256 ciphersuite specified in {{I-D.goldbe-vrf}}.
+* The VRF is the ECVRF algorithm using the ECVRF-P256-SHA256 ciphersuite specified in {{I-D.irtf-cfrg-vrf}}.

 * The public key format to be used in the NSEC5KEY RR is defined in Section 4 of {{RFC6605}} and thus is the same as the format used to